 Do I get to keep the electrical safety certificate?

-Your distributor retains the electrical safety certificate for the smart meter at your property.
 The installer will complete an ESV approved Electrical Safety Advice Card for each installation and provide it to the consumer.
 The Safety Advice Card certifies that the installation has passed all required tests and complies with the requirements of the Electrical Safety Act 1998 and regulations.
 The installer’s name and Licence Number are also identified on the card.

 Do smart meters emit radio frequency?